-In recent years, grants of SEK 1.8 billion annually have been awarded, making the Foundation one of the largest private funders of scientific research in Europe.
+In recent years, grants of almost SEK 2 billion annually have been awarded, making the Foundation one of the largest private funders of scientific research in Europe.

-The Chairman of Stockholms Enskilda Bank, K. A. Wallenberg, and his wife Alice, founded the Knut and Alice Wallenberg Foundation in 1917 with an initial endowment consisting of shares in SEB and Investor worth SEK 20 million.
+The Chairman of Stockholms Enskilda Bank, K. A. Wallenberg, and his wife Alice, founded Knut and Alice Wallenberg Foundation in 1917 with an initial endowment consisting of shares in SEB and Investor worth SEK 20 million.
 The value is equivalent to SEK 593 million in today’s value.

 The Wallenberg Ecosystem